connectscape/Makurhini/README.md

 install_github("OscarGOGO/Makurhini", dependencies = TRUE)
 ```

+In case it does not appear in the list of packages, close the R session
+and reopen.

 ## Example

 This is a basic example which shows you how to solve some common